JeanMusenga/ASSORT-Automatic-Summarization-of-Stack-Overflow-Posts/README.md

  - We experiment with different classification heads of random forest, decision tree, and gradient boosting.
 All of them failed to achieve the same accuracy achieved with neural network classification head.

 ## Artifact
 We thank the reviewers for pointing out that our model doesn't work out of the box.
-We have uploaded a jupyter notebook `supervised.ipynb` containing necessary codes to train ASSORT<sub>S</sub> and a `requirement.txt` file that records the environment on which ASSORT is trained.
+We have uploaded a **jupyter notebook** `supervised.ipynb` containing necessary codes to train ASSORT<sub>S</sub> and a `requirement.txt` file that records the environment on which ASSORT is trained.
 Both files can be found in the `model` folder.
 We also agree with reviewer A's opinion that it will be optimal to build a docker image with all dependencies installed.
 The first author is re-structuring the development code base and building the image.
 We will upload it to this repository once it is done.

-We also thank reviewer B for pointing out the links to images are broken in this repository.
-All the links have been fixed.
+We also thank reviewer B for pointing out the links to images are broken in this repository. **All the links have been fixed.**

-We also provide detailed instructions on how to run the Chrome extension below:
+For the **chrome extension**, we uploaded a previous version which should run more stably as well as a checkpoint of ASSORT<sub>S</sub>.
+This version has a slightly different interface and includes some obsolete features such as indicating confidence of summative sentences selected with color brightness.
+We will upload the newest version of Chrome extension once we finish optimizing its compatibility.
+To run the extension:
+ - Unpack the Chrome extension by visiting `chrome://extensions` on your Chrome browswer.
+Click the `Load unpacked` button.

+ - Select `chrome` folder under `SOFT-master` which include a manifest file that contains the extension configuration.

+ - Open a command line interface and cd to `SOFT-master/server`, where you simply run `python server.py`.

+ - Open any Stack Overflow thread.
+On the cli, you will see a series of outputs for debugging purposes.

+ - Finally, you will be able to see the navigation panel on the Stack Overflow webpage which shows the summative sentences selected by a checkpoint of ASSORT<sub>S</sub>.

 ## User study design
 The reviewers commented on the necessity of clarifying the user study design.
 We include a screenshot of the questionnaire used in the user study.